Skip to Content

 Mutton Paya Soup

-Mutton Paya Soup – Enjoy a piping hot bowl of stewed mutton paya soup infused with onions, ginger, garlic cloves, and a pinch of salt, then crowned with a deliciously aromatic, warmly-spiced baghar.
-Like mutton soup, this hearty meal is perfect for cozying up on chilly winter evenings with a batch of freshly made naan.
+Enjoy a piping-hot bowl of stewed mutton paya soup infused with aromatics and topped with a warmly-spiced baghar.
+Like mutton soup, this meal is perfect for cozying up on chilly winter evenings with a batch of freshly made naan.

 Mutton paya soup in a serving bowl.